Ho-Ro/adf4351/README.md

 It's also possible to use the [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) as the interface for the ``SPI`` communications, simply using the ``adf435x.interfaces.BusPirate`` class.

+Another optional interface is the experimental [DigiSpark Tiny85 module](firmware/tinyADF) with Arduino SW that receives USB serial commands.

 adf435x
 -------